idiovoidi/Udio_Bulk_Downloader/QUICK_START.md

 ```
 1. Go to: https://www.udio.com/library
-2. Log in with: idiovoidi@gmail.com
+2. Log in with your Udio account
 3. Wait for your library to load
 ```